 Note, reviews do flag that some brokers offer wider spreads on MetaTrader 4 than on their primary platform.

-For further guidance on choosing day trading brokers, see here.
+Further guidance on choosing day trading brokers.

 MetaTrader 4 is the most popular online retail trading platform.
 The software is accessible via a download or through a web browser.
 It promises a wealth of tools to assist technical analysis while making automated trading readily accessible.
 It’s unsurprising then that MetaTrader 4 regularly tops user reviews, meeting the needs of both the beginner and advanced trader.